Darwish-md/State-Exam-2023/Topic-06.md

 ## New Features of CSS3:
-- Selectors: CSS3 introduced several new selectors, including attribute selectors, pseudo-classes, and pseudo-elements, providing more precise targeting of elements.
+- Selectors: CSS3 introduced several new selectors, including attribute selectors, pseudo-classes, and pseudo-elements, providing more precise targeting of elements. selectors are used to target and select specific HTML elements or groups of elements to apply styles and effects.
+CSS3 introduced several new selectors that provide more flexibility and control over element selection.
+Here are some commonly used CSS3 selectors:

+    Element Selector:
+        Selects elements based on their element type.
+        Example: p selects all <p> elements.

+    Class Selector:
+        Selects elements based on their class attribute.
+        Example: .my-class selects all elements with class="my-class".

+    ID Selector:
+        Selects elements based on their ID attribute.
+        Example: #my-id selects the element with id="my-id".

+    Attribute Selector:
+        Selects elements based on their attribute values.
+        Example: [type="submit"] selects all elements with type="submit".

+    Descendant Selector:
+        Selects elements that are descendants of another element.
+        Example: div p selects all <p> elements that are descendants of <div> elements.

+    Child Selector:
+        Selects elements that are direct children of another element.
+        Example: ul > li selects all <li> elements that are direct children of <ul> elements.

+    Adjacent Sibling Selector:
+        Selects elements that are immediately preceded by another element.
+        Example: h2 + p selects the <p> element that is immediately preceded by an <h2> element.

+    General Sibling Selector:
+        Selects elements that are siblings of another element.
+        Example: h2 ~ p selects all <p> elements that are siblings of an <h2> element.

+    :hover Selector:
+        Selects elements when they are being hovered over.
+        Example: a:hover selects all <a> elements when they are being hovered over.

+    :nth-child Selector:
+        Selects elements based on their position within a parent element.
+        Example: li:nth-child(odd) selects all odd-numbered <li> elements.
 - Box Model Enhancements: CSS3 introduced box-sizing property, allowing control over how the width and height of an element are calculated.
 - Flexbox: Flexbox is a powerful layout model that provides flexible and responsive layout capabilities, allowing easy alignment and distribution of elements.
 - Grid Layout: CSS3 Grid Layout provides a two-dimensional grid system, enabling complex and flexible page layouts.